Welcome! This site was created by and for patients as a “diabetes newspaper with a personal twist.”

 Diagnosed as an adult with type 1 in 2004.
 Employed as Diabetes Coordinator for the Pecos Valley Medical Center in New Mexico.
 One of the first 30 people ever to use Medtronic’s Guardian continuous glucose monitoring system.
 Now rocks a DexCom and a Cozmo insulin pump.
 Author of three books on diabetes, including Taming The Tiger and Beyond Fingersticks.
 Lives in Las Vegas, New Mexico, with his wife and son, and one too many cats.

 A type 1 — and carbohydrate lover — for as long as she can remember.
 Graduated from Northeastern University with a bachelor’s degree in journalism in 2012, and Columbia University with a master’s degree in journalism in 2013.
-Originally from upstate New York, Amanda is currently pumping and reporting in New York City.
+Originally from upstate New York, Amanda is currently pumping and working for the College Diabetes Network (CDN) in Boston.
 In her free time, can be found running, cooking, baking or spending time with her big, loud Italian family.

 We love them — but they are by invitation only.
 Want to be one?
 Contact us with information about your background and post ideas here.

 Message from the editor on why this site came to be: